Updated 06/06/2020 to include the newly updated cropping and border options.

 Open the app and click on the menu icon (the book – top left) and then Open Stereo image.

-This will take you to your camera roll from where you can choose two separate single images or one single image file consisting of a left and right view.
+This will take you to your camera roll from where you can choose two separate single images, or one single image file consisting of a left and right view (such as the QooCam EGO files).
 Click on the image/images you want to align and press done.

 The app settings on this iPhone are enabled to automatically align the images once they are opened in the app.
 This can also be done manually – see previously mentioned steps above.